gargpriyank/IBM-Edge-Workshop/docs/edge-overview.md

 - The computation in edge computing is either largely or entirely performed on distributed device nodes.
   Edge computing focuses on any application that needs to be closer to the source of the action where distributed systems technology interacts with the physical world.
-Although it may interact with a centralized cloud, edge computing doesn’t need contact with a centralized cloud.
+Although it may interact with a centralized cloud, edge computing doesn't need contact with a centralized cloud.
-- Edge computing acts on data at the source – usually at the first compute hop.
+- Edge computing acts on data at the source, usually at the first compute hop.

 ## Why edge?

 - Most common reasons for deploying applications on the edge are related to security (early) and performance (low latency).
 Highly distributed applications like CDN have long used caching edges for serving content.

-## Types of Edges

-- Cloud edge
-- IoT edge
-- Mobile edge
+- In edge computing data is analysed in the edge device itself, such as factory floors, warehouses, distribution centers, retail stores, transportation centers, etc. as compared to IOT that sends the data to cloud for analyses, that helps to eliminate the single point failure, reduce the latency and reduce the cost of data transmission.

 ## Considerations for Edge Application Design and Development

 - Manage your workloads across all clouds and on any number of devices.